TBERT31/nextjs-otel-grafana/README.md

 2. **Grafana Tempo**: Distributed tracing backend
 3. **Grafana Loki**: Log aggregation system
 4. **OpenTelemetry Collector**: Telemetry collection and processing pipeline
+5. **Prometheus**: Time-series database and monitoring system used to collect, store, and query metrics from the OpenTelemetry Collector and other services.
-5. **Node.js Application**: Todo application with PostgreSQL backend and OpenTelemetry auto-instrumentation
+6. **Node.js Application**: Todo application with PostgreSQL backend and OpenTelemetry auto-instrumentation
-6. **PostgreSQL**: Database to store todo items
+7. **PostgreSQL**: Database to store todo items

 ## Architecture